opensafely-core/sysadmin/README.md

 # Run

-Ensure you have a GH PAT with org admin permissions in `./org-token`
+Ensure you have a GH PAT with org admin permissions in `.env`

 `just manage-github` will run the command in dryrun mode, printing changes it would have made